The reason why we pray

 In our opinion there aren’t right or wrong people to be in need for prayer.
 Everyone needs prayer – no matter if they are friends, family members or strangers.
 Our old and beautiful but tired and worn world is full of souls longing for prayer.

-We trust that prayers spoken by people in this big world can make a difference in the spiritual world.
+We trust that prayers spoken by people in this big world are meaningful and can make a difference.
 Whenever several people – everyone in accordance to personal schedules and gifts – hand over the baton of prayer and action and we support each other with prayer it is realistic that many circumstances can change for the better.
 And sometimes a three minute prayer spoken with passion is better than spending a whole life with lukewarm prayers.

 „Our prayers must mean something to us if they are to mean anything to God.“ (Maltbie Babcock)